GuanceCloud/datakit/internal/export/doc/en/datakit-install.md

 The install script automatically selects the matching version line based on the download path.
 Since the two paths are independently published, `datakit-v2` only installs/upgrades to the latest `2.x`, and `datakit` only installs/upgrades to the latest `1.x` — they do not share version information.
 To manually install a `1.x` version, use a versioned script (for example `install-1.93.0.sh`).

+Exception: With updated Linux and Windows scripts that support fallback, set `DK_ALLOW_V1_FALLBACK=1` to automatically use `1.x` for installation or upgrade when the OS does not support `2.x`.

 ## Register/log in to <<<custom_key.brand_name>>> {#regist-login}

 <<<% if custom_key.brand_key == 'guance' %>>>